-- 1,1,1 trichloroethane.
-1,1,1 trichloroethane or methyl chloroform is a solvent and degreasing agent commonly used by manufacturers.
-The GWP of methyl chloroform is one hundred ten (110) times that of CO2.11 - Chlorofluorocarbons (CFCs).
+• Chlorofluorocarbons (CFCs).
 CFCs are used as refrigerants, cleaning solvents, and aerosols spray propellants.
-CFCs were also part of the Environmental Protection Agency's (U.S. EPA's) Final Rule (57 FR 3374) for the phase out of O3 depleting substances.
+CFCs were also part of the Environmental Protection Agency's (EPA's) Final Rule (57 FR 3374) for the phase out of O3 depleting substances.
 Currently, CFCs have been replaced by HFCs in cooling systems and a variety of alternatives for cleaning solvents.
 Nevertheless, CFCs remain suspended in the atmosphere contributing to the greenhouse effect.
-CFCs are potent GHGs with GWPs ranging from 4,750 for CFC 11 to 14,420 for CFC 13.12
+CFCs are potent GHGs with GWPs ranging from 4,750 for CFC 11 to 14,420 for CFC 13.11